mike632t/x11-calc/README.md

     $ make CC=clang VERBOSE=1 all

 To build the simulator on MacOS 10.9 or later, you need to install [XQuartz](https://www.xquartz.org/) which provides support for X11.
-You can then down load and build application in the same way as on Linux.
+You can then download and build the application in the same way as on Linux.

 ### Keyboard Shortcuts